Quetzal-framework/quetzal-CRUMBS/docs/gbif.rst

 2. Enter this url: ``https://github.com/Becheler/quetzal-CRUMBS/tree/main/tests/data/test_points``
 3. Press enter to start the download
 4. Extract the archive in your working directory
-5. You should find 3 files:
+5. You should find 3 files: move them to your Docker working directory

    * ``test_points.shp``
    * ``test_points.shx``